NicolBolas/Proposal-Ideas/Default Initializer Value.md

 # Design

 We first declare a new type in the standard library: `std::default_init_t`.
 This is a special type which the language looks for in certain circumstances.
-This is similar to how `std::nullptr_t`'s behavior in the standard.
+This is similar to `std::nullptr_t`'s behavior in the standard.
 For example, it can be converted to an integer type or a pointer type, but `nullptr_t` does not have `operator int` or `operator T*` overloads.
 The conversion happens because the language says so, and it is not considered an overloaded conversion operator.

 `std::default_init_t` will be:

-1. Trivial type
+1. A TrivialType
+2. Not DefaultConstructible
-2. `==` and `!=` with itself.
-All instances are considered equal to each other.
+2. EqualityComparable, though instances are considered equal to each other.

 `std::default_init` shall be a `const`-qualified value of type `std::default_init_t`.
 Aside from copying or moving, it is the only way to get a value of `std::default_init_t` type.
 This is much like `std::in_place_t`'s relationship to `std::in_place`.

 A value of type `std::default_init_t` works like a normal C++ object, except in ways that will be discussed below.

-The list in [dcl.init]/17 shall be changed to add a new entry, probably after 17.2.
+The list in [dcl.init]/17 shall be changed to add a new entry, immediately after 17.4.
 If the initializer is a single value of type `std::default_init_t`, then the destination object will be default initialized (in accord with [dcl.init]/7).
 Also, if the type being initialized is a reference, then a default-initialized prvalue of the referenced type will be initialized and assigned to the reference.

 As such, all of the following will perform default initialization: